-If you perform a Google search for the “best California national parks in fall,” you may be struck by how many of the results are clustered around early fall activities—or, even more glaringly, late summer outings masquerading as fall.
-Where’s the love for late fall?
+If you perform a Google search for the “best California national parks in fall or winter,” you may be struck by how many of the results are clustered around early fall activities—or, even more glaringly, late summer outings masquerading as fall.
+Where’s the love for the chilly seasons?

 It’s true that you’ve missed virtually all of foliage season if you haven’t ventured out from quarantine yet.
 The high mountain passes and vertical routes are in imminent danger of being closed out to all but the hardiest explorers due to snow.
 On the beach, the shorter and cooler days mean trading bikinis and boardshorts for (sigh) long pants and closed-toes shoes.

 Don’t despair, friends.
 California’s embarrassment of national park riches provides fun year-round—even during the months thoughtlessly dismissed as “mud season” by many.
-So here (in no particular order) is a quick Far Out Guide to five of best national parks in California for late autumn.
+So here (in no particular order) is a quick Far Out Guide to five of best national parks in California for late autumn and winter.

 Lassen Volcanic National Park

 One of the northernmost Park Service units in California, Lassen’s unique blend of thermal features and volcanic landscapes will melt your brain.
 According to the park, Lassen is one of the relatively few thermally active zones to feature all four kinds of volcanoes found in the world.
 As we all know, that’s shield, composite, cinder cone and plug dome.
 Active for millions of years, volcanoes like Cinder Cone and Lassen Peak have erupted in the relatively recent past—as evidenced by the many bubbling mudpots, steam vents and boiling springs found throughout the park.
 The heavy snows haven’t arrived yet in normal years.
 And while the trees have all bid their leaves farewell by now, fall colors can still be found in the meadows beneath the volcanoes.